ekzhu/xbrl2rdf/README.md

 xbrl2rdf
 ========

-This is a command line application that can transform XBRL documents to linked data.
-It follows the [xCurator](https://github.com/ekzhu/xcurator) framework for XML schema extraction and RDF generation, with specialized schema discoverer for XBRL.
+This is a command line application for converting XBRL documents to Resource Description Framework (RDF) format.
+It uses [xCurator](https://github.com/ekzhu/xcurator).
+It can be used together with [secxbrl](https://github.com/ekzhu/secxbrl), which downloads XBRL documents from SEC.

 ##To build (need Ant):